onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/12_Creating packaging script for java package.md

 ## Create the packaging script for the java package

-Edit the file `packages/java/packaging` and add the following content:
+Edit the file `packages/java/packaging` and replace the existing content with the following:

 ```
 # abort script on any command that exit with a non zero value